Francis-oa7/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile script moves the file betty into the my_first_directory The 8-firstdelete script deletes betty file
 The 9-firstdirdeletion deletes the subdirectory my_first_directory
+The 10-back sccript changes directory to the previous directory